Roni8840/STM32F0CubeMxFreeRTOS/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+Based on STM32Cube MX Libary, ac6 System Workbench run on stm32f0 discovery board

 ### What is this repository for? ###

-* Demonstration freeRTOS auf STM32 M0 Core
+* Demonstration freeRTOS on STM32 M0 Core
-* Version
+* Testing, Learning...
 * [freeRTOS](http://www.freertos.org/)